Temporary Work Permit

 (b) Renewal of Temporary Work Permits

-The Immigration Coordinator will then apply for an Extended Labour Market Opinion (LMO) and a new Certificat d'Acceptation du Québec (CAQ).
+The Immigration Administrator will then apply for an Extended Labour Market Impact Assessment (LMIA) and a new Certificat d'Acceptation du Québec (CAQ).
 Once this joint document is issued, it will be forwarded to the staff member with further instructions.

 The applicant must complete the renewal application form, available from Citizenship & Immigration Canada's website at Application to Change Terms & Conditions or Extend Your Stay in Canada, and attach all documents listed in the document checklist (IMM5556).